-There are only two ways to reduce the amount of tax you pay on your Social Security.
+There are generally two ways to reduce the amount of tax you pay on your Social Security.
 One, reduce the amount of other income you are receiving.
-Two, change the type of investments you have that are paying dividends and interest.
+Two, change the type of assets you have that are increasing your taxable income.
 There is a planning opportunity that will allow you to receive a portion of your already taxed money and minimal interest.
 This option can help you continue receiving the income you need and potentially reduce the amount of money that counts toward your threshold income.

-Social Security Reform14
+Social Security Reform18